 The FDP has also called for phasing out Europe’s ESM bailout fund – which Macron wants to turn into a European Monetary Fund, with preemptive powers to help out struggling countries – and wants to see changes to EU treaties that would allow countries to leave the euro zone.

-In Berlin on Monday, in a reference to Macron’s speech, Merkel said it was important to move beyond catchphrases and provide detail on how Europe could be improved.
+Merkel said it was important to move beyond catchphrases and provide detail on how Europe could be improved.

 “It is not about the slogans but what lies behind them,” she said.
 “I am talking about this with the French president.”

-Rather than tailoring his speech to fit the contours of what the FDP, the Greens or Merkel may want to have heard, Macron kept his vision broad and far-reaching, while also detailing some specific ideas for an improved euro zone.
+Rather than tailoring his ideas to fit the contours of what the FDP, the Greens or Merkel may want to have heard, Macron kept his vision broad and far-reaching, while also detailing some specific ideas for an improved euro zone.

 He said a separate budget for the 19 countries that use the euro – out of 28 EU member states – was necessary to finance joint investments and to insulate against economic shocks.